adammark/Markup.js/README.md

 ```

 *Global variables are accessible from one template to another.
 They take
-precedence over `context` variables with the same name, so be careful to avoid
+precedence over includes and `context` variables with the same name, so be
-naming conflicts.*
+careful to avoid naming conflicts.*

 ## Backtick expressions